YaredAlex/Tacotron-with-emotion/README.md

 - We have directly taken Dabin Moon implementation of tacotron(https://github.com/dabsdamoon/tacotron_tensorflow2.0.git) and modified the encoder to accept one more input (emotion token)
 - The English result will be better if you spend more time on training.
-- Any comments on improving codes or questions are welcome, March 2024,
+- Any comments on improving codes or questions are welcome.
+- March 2024